-Brohm is in his second season on the Illinois staff in 2011.
-Known for his development of signal callers, Brohm serves as quarterbacks coach for the Fighting Illini and will serve as the interim offensive coordinator for the Kraft Fight Hunger Bowl.
+Brohm spent two seasons on the Illinois staff in 2010 and 2011 under head coach Ron Zook.
+Known for his development of signal callers, Brohm served as quarterbacks coach for the Fighting Illini and was the interim offensive coordinator for the Kraft Fight Hunger Bowl, a 20-14 Illini victory over UCLA.

 In his second year working with Nathan Scheelhaase, Brohm guided the sophomore to improved numbers in passing yardage, completion percentage and passing efficiency.
 Scheelhaase's 138.0 rating in 2011 stands as the fourth-best season mark in Illinois history heading into the Kraft Fight Hunger Bowl.